conanite/zeiger/README.md

 Zeiger will index the current directory if it is not already indexed, then search for lines containing "muppets".
 Output is in the same format as `grep` (so you can hook it up with your emacs for quick project browsing).

-Zeiger will rescan files in the current directory every ten seconds so the index is mostly up-to-date.
+Zeiger will rescan files in the current directory every ten seconds (configurable) so the index is mostly up-to-date.